 That doesn’t apply if you’re sending your ballot from overseas or a non-Postal Service facility, where you’ll definitely need to attach the correct postage, however.

-Some voters are also finding that putting just the right stamp on their ballot is one more way to express their feelings on this year’s election.
+Some voters are also finding that putting just the right stamp on their ballot is one more way to express their feelings on the midterm elections.

 Another voter went for Mr. Rogers.